 While many Americans are making healthier choices, it is so important our pets live healthy lifestyles, too.
 Take a look at a few healthy lifestyle tips for Fido and Fluffy.
 Keep your pets in tip-top shape.

 The Scoop on Keeping Fido & Fluffy Healthy

 Food - Have you ever read the label on Fido’s or Fluffy’s food?
-Why not try a home cooked, raw or limited ingredient meal instead?
+Why not try an all-natural pet food and tasty treat instead?
 And speaking of food - did you know some foods, like grapes, raisins and chocolate, are toxic to pets?
 It goes without saying, clean, fresh water should always be available.
 Consider investing in a water fountain to encourage drinking.

 Exercise - Pets need exercise just like we do.
 While diet and exercise are important, keeping a pet mentally stimulated is also important to a pet’s quality of life.

 Pet-proof the Home - Many products around the home are loaded with all sorts of chemicals.
 Purchase all-natural products like shampoo, treats and supplements instead.
 Keep human medication away from four-legged friends - some can be lethal.
 Did you know some plants and flowers are also toxic to pets?
 Make sure your plants are safe for your pets.

 Get the Scoop - Consider switching clay-based cat litter to something more natural for kitty.
 Some litters have more dust than others - which can be problematic for cats with allergies or breathing issues.